Screening for breakthroughs: Introduction

 \subsection{Overview of model and results}

 A breakthrough occurs at a random time, making available a new technology that expands utility possibilities for an agent and a principal.
 There is a conflict of interest: were the principal to operate the old and new technologies in her own interest, the agent would be better off under the old one.
 The agent privately observes when the breakthrough occurs, and (verifiably) discloses it at a time of her choosing.
 The principal controls a physical allocation that determines the agent's utility over time.
-(The description of a physical allocation may include a specification of monetary payments to the agent.)
+(The description of a physical allocation may include a specification of monetary payments to the agent; in this case, the conflict-of-interest assumption requires that the agent be protected by (at least a degree of) limited liability prior to disclosure.)

-To focus on the robust qualitative features of optimal screening, we allow for general technologies, and study \emph{undominated} mechanisms, meaning those such that no alternative mechanism is weakly better for the principal under any arrival distribution of the breakthrough and strictly better under some.
+To focus on the robust qualitative features of optimal screening, we study \emph{undominated} mechanisms, meaning those such that no alternative mechanism is weakly better for the principal under any arrival distribution of the breakthrough and strictly better under some distribution.
 We further describe, for any given breakthrough distribution, the principal's optimal choice among undominated mechanisms.

 Toward our deadline characterisation, we first study how undominated mechanisms incentivise the agent.
-We show that the agent should be indifferent at all times between prompt and delayed disclosure (\Cref{theorem:indiff}).
+We show that the agent should be indifferent at all times between prompt and delayed disclosure (\Cref{proposition:indiff}).
 This is despite the fact that the standard argument fails: were the agent strictly to prefer prompt to delayed disclosure, then lowering the agent's post-disclosure utility would \emph{not} necessarily benefit the principal.

 We then elucidate the deadline structure of undominated mechanisms when the pre-breakthrough technology's utility possibilities have an affine shape. \Cref{theorem:deadline} asserts that in this case, all undominated mechanisms belong to a small class of simple \emph{deadline mechanisms.} Absent disclosure, these mechanisms give the agent a Pareto-efficient utility $u^0$ before a deadline, and an inefficiently low utility $u^\star$ afterwards. \footnote{$u^0$ and $u^\star$ are functions of the technologies, so the deadline is the only free parameter.} The proof of \Cref{theorem:deadline} argues (loosely) that any mechanism may be improved by \emph{front-loading} the agent's pre-disclosure utility, making it higher early and lower late while preserving its total discounted value.
 We further characterise the principal's optimal choice of deadline as a function of the breakthrough distribution (\Cref{proposition:opt_deadline}).